 When the user signs in with a managed account, such as their work account, the administrator is in charge of granting access to certificates that are meant for corporate usage.
-The administrator does that by specifying extensions that are allowed to use client certificates.
+The administrator does that by specifying extensions and Android apps that are allowed to use client certificates.

-To specify extensions that can use client certificates:
+To specify extensions and Android apps that can use client certificates: